gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiCellWidgets.md

 flyweight Cell objects.
 A cell widget can accept data from any type of data source.
 The data model handles asynchronous updates as well as push updates.
 When you change the data, the view is automatically updated.

-Cells are the basic blocks of a user interface and come in a variety of [available cell types](#available).
+Cells are the basic blocks of a user interface and come in a variety of [available cell types] (#available).
 They render views of data, interpret browser events and can be selected.
-A Cell has a type based on the data that the cell represents;  for example, DatePickerCell is a Cell&lt;Date&gt; that represents a Date and allows the user to select a new Date.
+A Cell has a type based on the data that the cell represents;  for example, DatePickerCell is a `Cell<Date>` that represents a Date and allows the user to select a new Date.
 Cells must implement a render method that renders the typed value as an HTML string.
 In addition, cells can override onBrowserEvent to act as a flyweight that handles events that are fired on elements that were rendered by the cell.

 For example, in the [CellList example](http://samples.gwtproject.org/samples/Showcase/Showcase.html#!CwCellList) of the Showcase, every selectable data record is rendered by a single Cell instance.
 Notice that the data that a single cell represents can be a composition of different data fields from the data source.
 In this example, the cell holds data of type ContactInfo, which represents a contact, including name, address and picture.